 Is it hard to be a designer?

 No, not at all.
 But it all comes down to this: if you have enough time, then everything is super easy.
-But when there’s no time, design can become the hardest thing on earth.
-What is interesting though is to approach things as if you were doing it for the first time in your life.
+But when there’s not time, design can become the hardest thing on earth.
+What is interesting though is to approach things like you have never seen them before.
 To forget the past, and what has been done before, and try to reinvent everything that has been designed.

 Is there any designers you admire?